techakki81/custom-events/README.md

 just do a console.log

 Add some data to form
-then useStae to show data on the form .
+then useState to show data on the form .
 Talk about adding the sideeffects in useEffect

 Ajax